Last updated on January 31st, 2023 at 10:40 am

-If this happens, then just press your ramp button on your CPAP machine, and this will take the pressure back down to 4.0cmh20.
+If this happens, just press your CPAP machine’s ramp button, which will take the pressure back to 4.0cmh20.
 This will allow you to adjust your mask, get comfortable, and settle back to sleep.

 Fixed pressure CPAP machines: This machine is set on a specific pressure setting and is constant.
 From when you turn the machine on to when you turn the CPAP machine off.

-Should you feel the symptoms of Sleep Apnea creeping back in, such as snoring, choking in sleep or headaches.
-Speak to your CPAP provider.
+Should you feel the symptoms of Sleep Apnoea creeping back in, such as snoring, choking in sleep or headaches.
+Speak to your GP or sleep clinic.
 They may ask to look at your data to see if your pressure settings need to be adjusted.

 An alternative to a CPAP machine is a BiPAP machine.
 BiPAP devices are required if you need a higher than 20 cmH20 pressure.
 A BiPAP device provides different pressures for inhaling and exhaling.

-The pressure settings that your need all depends on the severity of your OSA.
+The pressure settings you need all depend on your OSA’s severity.
 Lifestyle changes can help to reduce symptoms and severity.
 Weight loss, quitting smoking and exercising regularly are some of the few changes you could make to help your Sleep Apnoea.

 Why are CPAP pressure settings important?

 Your CPAP pressure settings are important to ensure that each CPAP user gets the required pressure needed.
-To help reduce/stop Sleep Apnoea events and Sleep Apnea symptoms.
+To help reduce/stop Sleep Apnoea events and Sleep Apnoea symptoms.